Can Dogs Eat Ginger?

 Give one slice at first – You can start by giving just one small piece until you can gauge how much and how often they like it before introducing it into their diet.

-Next, give it fresh Pre-bagged or pre-cut products are likely packed with unsafe preservatives for dogs.
-So if you want to give your dog some ginger, make sure it’s new!
+Next, give it fresh.
+Pre-bagged or pre-cut products are likely packed with unsafe preservatives for dogs.
+So, if you want to give your dog some ginger, make sure it’s new!

 How To Give Ginger To Your Dog

-If you have a dog and want to give them some ginger, you can prepare some yummy treats full of flavor and benefits.
+If you have a dog and want to give them some ginger, you can prepare yummy treats full of flavor and benefits.

 To make these snacks, you will need peeled fresh Ginger, two tablespoons of honey, one tablespoon of freshly grated coconut, 1⁄2 cup of all-natural peanut butter, and an 8×8 baking pan with parchment paper.